top of page

 • 2 min read

-For those who have dedicated themselves to the service of the poor and the oppressed, that their efforts may reap an abundant harvest of compassion and justice: let us pray to the Lord.
+That those who have dedicated themselves to the service of the poor and oppressed may be exalted as first in the reign of God: let us pray to the lord.

 References